Salvadoran Congress Backs Down; National Lockdown to Continue

 It was, by far, Bukele’s best day as president.
 The right wing is unlikely to abandon its campaign to delegitimize him as a dictator because of the strict quarantine.
 Though popular among the people, he is hated by the traditional parties, for having disrupted their control of the halls of power, and the lucrative opportunities that once offered.

 By May 1, events in other parts of the world may determine what the next move of Congress will be.
 Guatemala has enforced a lockdown nearly as strict as El Salvador’s, with nearly equal success: 214 confirmed cases and 7 deaths.
 Neighboring Nicaragua so far has been virtually unscathed, with only nine reported cases of Covid-19 and just one death.
-The next few weeks may show whether its luck will hold. the authoritarian President Daniel Ortega has actually told his nation to party in the streets — that God will protect them against a disease that is clobbering the Colossus of the North.
+But Nicaragua does not test for Covid-19, so his claims are widely discredited.
+The next few weeks may show whether his country’s luck will hold.

 (Courthouse News correspondent Miguel Patricio is based in El Salvador.)